Astaxanthin and Its Promising Health Benefits

 Astaxanthin belongs to a group of pigments known as carotenoids.
-It is often referred to as “the king of carotenoids” because of its reputation as one of the most potent antioxidants found in nature.
+It is often referred to as “the king of carotenoids” because of its reputation as one of the most potent antioxidants nutrition found in nature.
 Astaxanthin has been applied widely in the food, feed, cosmetic, aquaculture, nutraceutical, and pharmaceutical industries.
 It can significantly reduce free radicals and oxidative stress and help the human body maintain a healthy state.

 1. What Is Astaxanthin?